Frequently Asked Questions

 First, I believe I am providing a healthcare-related service rather than a beauty or spa service.
 Massage therapy can be an integral part of your self-care regimen considering its many physical and psychological benefits (including decreased muscle tension, reduced symptoms of depression and anxiety, increased range of motion, decreased blood pressure, and improved sleep quality).
 I urge my clients to see massage as a necessity rather than as a luxury.
 It is an important part of the maintenance we all have to do to take care of our bodies and minds, and I want to do my part in making it as accessible as possible.

 Second, I think tipping adds an unnecessary element of stress to a bodywork session.
 I have been on the table, trying to relax, mentally calculating how much my session will end up costing after the tip, or trying to decide if a tip is even necessary or deserved.
-There's no need to stress about that anymore--the price you see online is the final price you pay.

 Third, tipping encourages clients to view bodywork as a quick fix, when in reality, it can take up to 72 hours after your session to see improvement.
 Your body is still processing and integrating the physical results of a massage therapy session, and the psychological results of a Cranial Sacral session, long after you leave the table.
 Sometimes, there won't be some big, apparent change during or after your session, and that's okay too.
 Just slowing down and receiving human touch is beneficial in and of itself.